Steve Jobs is one of the most influential and successful business moguls of all time.

 Steve advocates the idea of following one’s inner voice toward the vision the person has in their mind.

 Such believers always tend to have a strong mind with a clear vision regarding what they seek.

 This is something reflected in Steve jobs’ personality at a very early age.
 He knew he wanted to do something great and big in the world.

 Over time, he developed a sense of clarity on his goals and vision, knowing exactly what he wanted.

 He Believed In Secrecy

 Steve Jobs believed in secrecy when it came to his corporation Apple.
 According to the restriction that prevails in the walls, Apple Inc is not supposed to be out in the world.

-The coding programmers in Apple are not allowed to actually see the final product.
+The coding programmers at Apple are not allowed to actually see the final product.